HAWK SENSOR SERIES

 Built to endure the harshest conditions, Hawk sensors deliver reliable and virtually maintenance-free monitoring for years to come.

-Flexible Connectivity, Scalable Monitoring, and Customizable Options
+Real-Time Monitoring, Edge Intelligence, Flexible Connectivity, and Customizable Options

 BlueHawk™ and TinyHawk™ Sensors